Neurogenetics Curriculum

 • Four major epigenetic mechanisms: DNA methylation, histone modifications, chromatin remodeling, and non-coding RNA regulation

-• DNMT1 (maintenance methyltransferase) copies methylation patterns to daughter strands during replication; mutations cause hereditary sensory neuropathy with dementia (HSNE).
+• DNMT1 (maintenance methyltransferase) copies methylation patterns to daughter strands during replication; DNMT1 mutations cause HSAN1E (hereditary sensory and autonomic neuropathy type 1E, with adult-onset dementia and hearing loss) and ADCA-DN (autosomal dominant cerebellar ataxia, deafness, and narcolepsy).
 DNMT3A/DNMT3B (de novo methyltransferases) establish patterns during embryogenesis; DNMT3A variants cause Tatton-Brown-Rahman syndrome (intellectual disability, overgrowth)

 • TET enzymes (TET1-3) initiate active demethylation by oxidizing 5-methylcytosine; highly expressed in neurons and critical for plasticity